Daniel

 Part 2: Apocalyptic Visions (Chapters 7–12)

-Four visions revealing God's plan for history, the rise and fall of empires, and the coming of His eternal kingdom:
+Four visions that reveal God's purposes in history, the rise and fall of empires, and the coming of His kingdom:

 - The Four Beasts and the Ancient of Days (7) — A vision of successive world empires and the heavenly court's judgment